 US President Obama is in Estonia to hold talks with Baltic leaders, as NATO prepares to bolster its military presence in eastern Europe.
 Ukrainian and Russian leaders, meanwhile, discussed the end of hostilities.

-Obama landed in the Estonian capital, Tallinn, early on Wednesday aboard Air Force One (pictured above with Estonia's Foreign Minister Urmas Paet).
+Obama landed in the Estonian capital, Tallinn, early on Wednesday aboard Air Force One.
 He is due to meet Baltic leaders, in what is a symbolic show of solidarity with Eastern Europe while emphasizing Washington's commitment to the security of the Baltic states.

 It comes a day ahead of a NATO summit in Newport, Wales, in which Obama and Western allies will approve plans to position at least 4,000 troops and military equipment in the region.
 That plan is an attempt to calm growing insecurity particularly among Baltic states, nervous about the Russian-backed military intervention in eastern Ukraine.